 “The potential production of 42 metric tons may be an overestimate or an underestimate of the actual figure.
 There are no recent, reliable crop yield studies of opium poppy in Mexico, thus it is impossible to estimate potential heroin production in Mexico with high confidence.”

 So, clearly, the DEA is taking a shot in the dark in their estimations.
-They state right in their disclaimer that they really have NO clue what is going on south of the border and that they are relying purely on quantification of drug production to extrapolate interdiction numbers.
+They state right in their disclaimer that they really have NO clue what is going on south of the border and that they are relying purely on quantification of interdiction numbers to extrapolate drug production.
 With the DEA focusing on the MYTH that US opioids are coming solely from Mexico, it’s not surprising that they produce charts akin the following graph.

 As you can see, their data set is three years old.
 They also show an almost exclusive market for South American opioid products.
 Since interdiction of narcotics crossing the Mexican-American border is focused on that specific region, one could even assume that the data is skewed to favor showing even higher levels of Mexican-transshipped heroin compared with heroin inbound from SW Asia (Afghanistan).